How to hide document codes in PDFs using Affinity Publisher/Designer

 Clients may rename your design files

-You need a fool-proof system: a system that lets people rename the files but also lets you easily search for the original source to make edits.
+You’ll want a fool-proof system: a system that lets people rename the files but also lets you easily search for the original source to make edits.

 There are two solutions.